norsk-datateknikk/NDSP/README.md

 Norsk Datateknikk No-STD DSP library for Rust.

 The focus of the module is to build up a library of DSP code.
 Not compute speed focused at this time.
+The first goal is to get basic features up and running to simplify writing.

 The goal is to write a library that targets embedded platforms.